April 2, 2026

 How to Design Memorable Dining Experiences, According to a Michelin Guide Chef

 Just like many other industries, gastronomy is evolving at a rapid pace.
-Opening a restaurant, bar, or café is no longer just a culinary bet; it’s about crafting a complete experience for every guest.
+Opening a restaurant, bar, or café is no longer just a culinary bet, it's about crafting a complete experience for every guest.
 In a saturated market with growing competition, what truly makes the difference is identity and total coherence.

 A restaurant is not built on scattered ideas or isolated concepts.
-It must be built with criteria.“It’s not a concept, it’s not an idea, it’s not orders.
-It’s a shared criterion, defined by the owners and embraced by the entire team,” he explains.
+It must be built with criteria.
+"It's not a concept, it's not an idea, it's not orders.
+It's a shared criterion, defined by the owners and embraced by the entire team," Tykocki explains.

-That criterion should guide every decision: how guests are welcomed, how staff communicate, what music plays, and what lighting is chosen.
-When this exists, the experience becomes a coherent system: “Everything has to respond to the same logic.
+That criterion should guide every decision: how guests are welcomed, how staff communicate, what music is played, and what lighting is chosen.
+When this exists, the experience becomes a coherent system: "Everything has to respond to the same logic.
 Otherwise, it shows.
-Guests may not know how to explain what feels off, but they feel that something doesn’t quite add up.”
+Guests may not know how to explain what feels off, but they feel that something doesn't quite add up."

 Another key element in dining experiences today is authenticity.
 In a world increasingly shaped by social media, many projects are designed with the photo in mind before the real experience.
-“I think we do a lot for social media and a lot to please customers, when what truly connects are authentic experiences.
-And honesty can’t be faked, it has to be genuinely honest", said Tykocki.
+"I think we do a lot for social media and a lot to please customers, when what truly connects are authentic experiences.
+And honesty can't be faked; it has to be genuinely honest," said Tykocki.

-This may sound almost countercultural: looking inward rather than outward: “What you need to measure is yourself.
+This may sound almost countercultural: looking inward rather than outward.
+"What you need to measure is yourself.
 Look inward and understand what you truly offer.
-Try to do what you genuinely want to do, instead of being overly driven by what others want.”
+Try to do what you genuinely want to do, instead of being overly driven by what others want."

 Following trends or copying formulas guarantees nothing.
 The goal is not to appeal to everyone, but to clearly understand who you are and sustain that identity with conviction.